 - I've shared with you my mom's simple, authentic recipe.
 However you can substitute other nuts for the almonds such as pistachios, hazelnuts, or walnuts.
 Try adding dried fruit or chocolate chips as well.

-- Vanilla extract may be substituted for the lemon extract.
+- Lemon extract may be substituted for the vanilla extract.

 - When you pour the batter onto the sheet pan, it may not completely fill in all the corners.
 Due to the baking powder, it will expand while baking.